 Stress can affect almost every physical process in your body, including the loss of muscle tone.

-Developing a relaxing lifestyle and managing stress should be a priority for anyone, let alone those above 50.
+Developing a relaxing lifestyle and managing stress should be a priority for anyone, let alone those age 50 and above.

 Failure to manage stress can have devastating effects, including:

 - Memory problems.

 Some excellent ways to manage stress are through finding an appropriate community and meditation.